BenSolomon/mcas_criteria/README.md

   embeddings for each ICD code description in `data/compiled_icd10_codes.csv`.
-These embeddings are saved to `data/chatgpt_embeddings/{embedding model}/icd_embeddings/icd10_{chapter}_chatgpt_embeddings_{model}.csv.gz` where embeddings for all descriptions whithin a single chapter (e.g. A, B, C) are saved into distinct files
+These embeddings are saved to `data/chatgpt_embeddings/{embedding model}/icd_embeddings/icd10_{chapter}_chatgpt_embeddings_{model}.csv.gz` where embeddings for all descriptions within a single chapter (e.g. A, B, C) are saved into distinct files
   - Run in SLURM with

     ``` bash